anrayliu/pyvidplayer2/tests/README.md

 Note: Some tests can be inconsistent, depending on your computer specs My 5600x has no issues, while my 7530U sometimes struggles

-Problematic tests should have comments next to them.

 Feel free to open an issue if needed.